lsst/LDM-PMT/index.rst

 Planning Packages
 -----------------
-The work is divided into *o(few hundred)* concrete, technical *packages of planned work*.
+The work is divided into a few hundred concrete, technical *packages of planned work*.
 The packages divide work at the 4th Level of WBS, e.g., typically a 4th Level WBS is broken down into 20-50 packages.
 Each such package addresses a piece of work defined in the baseline documents, and all together they cover the entire DM baseline.
 Each package has a clearly defined scope, deliverable(s), resource cost, and an end date.
 Additionally,